mrakgr/The-Spiral-Language/readme.md

 Since overuse of records was one of my regrets from the earlier version of Spiral, it is what set my mind towards smoothing out some of the rough edges from it.
 As a programming pattern, looking up optional record fields is simply something that should not be done.
 There is no fixing it.

-But the first one can be butressed by adding more nuance to the language.
+But the first one can be buttressed by adding more nuance to the language.
 You want to express the same thing as with records, but in a more elegant fashion.

 ```
 inl add (left: a right: b) = a + b